Danielev8/hgop/README.md

 - Daniel's - [http://ec2-34-227-161-151.compute-1.amazonaws.com:3000/status](http://ec2-34-227-161-151.compute-1.amazonaws.com:3000/status)
 - Einar's - [http://ec2-52-207-255-176.compute-1.amazonaws.com:3000/status](http://ec2-52-207-255-176.compute-1.amazonaws.com:3000/status)

 We are both running Ubuntu 18.04 LTS, we have not gotten the chance to test everything on Mac OSX.
-Everything has worked flawlessly on our machines so far, but the only concerns are minor things like verify_environments.sh, some commands may be different on Macs.
+Everything has worked flawlessly on our machines so far, but the only concerns are minor things like verify_environments.sh, some commands may be different on Macs!